HamStudy/examtools-docs/content/docs/cve/process-tips/_index.md

 made).
 Here's the playlist:
 https://www.youtube.com/playlist?list=PLDxsQ4bjUNnppBmsjEE9vad-ZuQonD8Bp

-Here is the one particularly important video for @VE Team Leads to share with their VEs and any other @ExamTools Beta User: How to be a VE for a Fully-Remote Exam using ExamTools Tier 2 and Zoom!
+Here is the one particularly important video for VE Team Leads to share with their VEs and any other ExamTools Beta User: How to be a VE for a Fully-Remote Exam using ExamTools Tier 2 and Zoom!
 Please share it with your teams!  https://youtu.be/KoImr4UtMPE